 Setting it up

-First, I backed up all my data to another RAID drive, in this case, my Drobo 5D3.
-I have attached it to my system and verified the backup of my individual drives.
-Next, I went to the Drobo website and found the step by step walk-through.
-It took me through the process of getting everything installed and working correctly.
+Next, I went to the Drobo website and found the step by step walkthrough.
+It walked me through the steps to get everything installed and working correctly.
 You’ll find that here.
-Here’s a quick overview of what to do:
+So here’s a quick overview of the process.

-- Am I migrating data from another Drobo?
-If so, they walk you through this as well.
+- Am I migrating – they walk you through this as well

-- Insert all your drives into the 5C — you need to have at least two drives installed to set up a Drobo.
+- Insert all your drives into the 5C – you need to have at least 2

 - Let the Drobo initialize – download the latest firmware, etc.